On This Page[Hide][Show]

 - Appeal the denial of a group long-term disability insurance claim governed by ERISA;

-- Appeal the cessation or termination of an individual disability insurance claim benefits;
+- Appeal the cessation or termination of benefits under an individual disability insurance claim;

-- Appeal the cessation or termination of a group’s long-term disability insurance claim benefits;
+- Appeal the cessation or termination of benefits under a group long-term disability insurance claim benefits;

-- File a lawsuit in state court for the wrongful denial of an individual disability insurance claim;
+- File suit in state court for the wrongful denial of an individual disability insurance claim;

-- File a lawsuit in federal court for the wrongful cessation or termination of benefits of an ERISA-governed group policy.
+- Filing a lawsuit in federal court for the wrongful cessation or termination of benefits under an ERISA-governed group policy.

 Mr. Ortiz is an experienced long-term disability insurance attorney.
-He offers a free consultation to those who have received a disability claim denial letter from Guardian/Berkshire (or any other major insurance company like Berkshire).
-You won’t pay any fees upfront; you will only have to pay an attorney’s fee if your disability claim is approved.
+He offers a free case evaluation to anyone who has received a disability claim denial letter from Guardian/Berkshire (or any other major insurance company like Berkshire).
+You don’t pay any fees up front; you will only have to pay an attorney’s fee if your disability claim is approved.

-Our Berkshire/Guardian disability insurance lawyers provide prompt assistance following an individual or group disability insurance claim denial.
-Our disability insurance lawyers are experienced in successfully handling individual and group disability benefits claims.
-We are here for support and will help you appeal your disability denial to recover the disability insurance benefits you deserve.
+Our Berkshire/Guardian disability insurance attorneys provide prompt assistance following an individual or group disability insurance claim denial.
+Our disability attorneys are experienced in successfully handling individual and group disability benefits claims.
+We are here to support you and help you appeal your disability denial to get the disability insurance benefits you deserve.

-Request a Free Consultation to Discuss Your Berkshire/Guardian Claim
+Request a Free Case Evaluation to Discuss Your Berkshire/Guardian Claim

-Do not let Berkshire deny you the disability income benefits you are entitled to.
-If your claim has been denied and you would like information about how to appeal to obtain benefits under your disability insurance claim, call the Ortiz Law Firm today at (888) 321-8131 to schedule a free consultation with a long-term disability insurance lawyer.
-If you are considering purchasing a disability policy for a lifetime, we also offer a free policy analysis.
+Do not let Berkshire deny you the disability income benefits you deserve.
+If your claim has been denied and you would like information on how to appeal to obtain benefits, call the Ortiz Law Firm today at (888) 321-8131 to schedule a free case evaluation with a long-term disability insurance attorney.